 Why Do Snowy Owls Visit Airports?

-Some snowy owls hang out near and around airports.
-Drawn to the open areas, this dangerous behavior makes it easy for owls to get hit or killed by backwash from an airplane engine.
-Members of Project SNOWstorm often trap and remove them from airports across the country.
+Some snowy owls hang out in fields near and around airports, as the birds are drawn to the open areas.
+They perch atop buildings and other structures so they can search for food.
+However, this dangerous behavior makes it easy for owls to get hit or killed by backwash from an airplane engine.
+Members of Project SNOWstorm often trap and remove the owls from airports across the country.